CZ-NIC/knot/doc/reference.rst

 dbdir
 -----

-A path to the directory where the database will is stored.
+A path to the directory where the database is stored.

 Default: empty